martysteer/piday2025/piday2025posters/INSTALLATION.md

 # Setting Up Display HAT Mini Gallery (to Run at Boot)

-Follow these step-by-step instructions to have your Display HAT Mini Image Gallery start automatically whenever your Raspberry Pi boots.
+This guide provides step-by-step instructions to set up your Display HAT Mini Image Gallery to start automatically whenever your Raspberry Pi boots.

 ## Prerequisites

-1. Make sure you have installed the Display HAT Mini Python library:
+1. Install the Display HAT Mini Python library:
    ```bash
    sudo pip3 install displayhatmini
    ```

-2. Ensure SPI is enabled on your Raspberry Pi:
+2. Enable SPI on your Raspberry Pi:
    ```bash
    sudo raspi-config nonint do_spi 0
    ```

-3. Confirm your scripts are in the correct location (~/piday2025posters/)
+3. Ensure your scripts are in the correct location (~/piday2025/piday2025posters/)

-## Automated Setup Using Systemd
+## Setup Using Systemd

-Systemd is the recommended way to start services at boot on modern Raspberry Pi OS.

 ### 1. Make the startup script executable